ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Snow.
+         <h3>Overnight</h3>A chance of snow.
 Cloudy.
 Low around 26, with temperatures rising to around 28 overnight.
-Northwest wind around 18 mph, with gusts as
+Northwest wind around 18 mph, with
-         high as 33 mph.
-Chance of precipitation is 90%.
+         gusts as high as 33 mph.
+Chance of precipitation is 50%.
 New snow accumulation of 1 to 2 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">